AckerlyXu/heima/articles/documentdb/documentdb-automation-resource-manager-cli.md

 ### Notes
 - The locations must be regions in which DocumentDB is generally available.
 The current list of regions is provided on the [Azure Regions page](https://azure.microsoft.com/regions/#services).
+- To enable portal access, include the IP address for the Azure portal for your region in the ip-range-filter, as specified in [Configuring the IP access control policy](documentdb-firewall-support.md#configure-ip-policy).

 ## <a id="update-documentdb-account-cli"></a> Update a DocumentDB database account